iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Text Tool

 In Notability, you can type directly on the page or use text boxes.
-We do not recommend adding text directly onto the page in Notability when mixing handwritten and typed notes.
-Your text boxes can be on paper textures or have plain colours.
-The colour options you get are the same for the pen tool.
-Your text boxes don’t have borders though, so they feel a bit incomplete.
-But at least you can add text boxes in Notability, allowing you to mix your handwritten and typed notes.
+We do not recommend adding text directly onto the page in Notability when mixing it with handwriting.
+Your text boxes can either be on Paper textures or plain Colours.
+Text boxes don’t have borders, so they are more stickers than actual text boxes.
+They let you mix handwritten and typed notes.

-In Apple Notes, text and handwriting do not mix (they are separate independent blocks).
-You can’t write comments with your Apple Pencil next to any text (paragraph or table).
-This limits the kind of notes you can create in Apple Notes.
-You have to choose to create typed or handwritten notes for each notebook you create in the app.
-Notability creates cooler notes.
+In Apple Notes, text and handwriting do not mix (they are separate blocks that don’t interact in any way).
+You can’t write comments, with your Apple Pencil, next to any text (paragraph or table).
+It limits the kind of notes you can create in Apple Notes.

-Apple Notes has one font for your text.
-You have presets for your titles, headings, subheadings, body and monospace.
-You can’t change them, they are set.
+Notability creates more sophisticated notes than Apple Notes, which has one font for your text.
+You get presets for your titles, headings, subheadings, body and monospace, but you can’t customise them.
 You can’t even change the colour of your text in Apple Notes.
-Notability does that without breaking a sweat.

 - Interactive checklists